gaurav645/OnlineMarketPlaceAPI/README.md

 **3. Non-Functional Requirements**

 **i) Performance:**
-**.** The system should handle a large number of concurrent users and requests efficiently.
+**.** The system should handle  large number of concurrent users and requests efficiently.

 **.** Response times should be optimized to provide a seamless user experience.